 2016 Phase 1 assays from the systematic traverse samples average >1,500 ppm lithium (Li) and are accompanied by a typical suite of other evoporite rock mineralization including one sample with >1% strontium (Sr).
 Cypress had discovered high lithium grades at surface that well exceeded other reported Clayton Valley sediments and brines.

-The Phase 1 assay results suggested the strong potential of an essentially continuous mineralized volume of lithium-rich claystones at surface at Cypress' property in a position immediately east of both brine production wells at the Albemarle Silver Peak Mine and the Northern Resource Area of Pure Energy's Clayton Valley South project.
+The Phase 1 assay results suggested the strong potential of an essentially continuous mineralized volume of lithium-rich claystones at surface at Cypress' Glory Project in a position immediately east of both brine production wells at the Albemarle Silver Peak Mine and the northern resource area of Pure Energy's Clayton Valley South project.

-Cypress immediately moved forward with a more extensive 2016 Phase 2 exploration program at its Clayton Valley Project to better define this lithium-rich surface mineralization discovered during the Phase 1 sampling program.
-The Company has carried out 2 kilometers of detailed surface sampling and geological mapping in the first 2 quarters of 2016 over the western portion of Cypress' Clayton Valley property.
+Cypress immediately moved forward with a more extensive 2016 Phase 2 exploration program at its Glory Project to better define this lithium-rich surface mineralization discovered during the Phase 1 sampling program.
+The Company has carried out 2 kilometers of detailed surface sampling and geological mapping in the first 2 quarters of 2016 over the western portion of Cypress' Glory Clayton Valley property.

 Cypress' May 2016 Phase 2 results from over 200 samples collected shows the discovery of a wide 2 kilometer north-south strike zone of outcropping mineralized claystones that assayed 1,100 ppm lithium (Li) on average and includes a 1.0 kilometer discovery zone that assayed 1,350 ppm lithium (Li) on average.

-Lithium Leach Results from Mineralized Claystones on Cypress' Clayton Valley Project:
+Results of Lithium Leach Test of Claystones from Cypress' Glory Clayton Valley Project:

-A number of 2016 Phase 2 sample pulps were re-assayed by ALS Chemex by both a pure deionized water leach and a weak Aqua Regia (weak acid) leach to provide further data on the potential feasibility of large-scale leach extraction methods of lithium from the mineralized claystones.
+A number of 2016 Phase 2 claystone sample pulps were re-assayed at the ALS Chemex lab in Reno, Nevada by both a pure deionized water leach and a weak Aqua Regia (weak acid) leach to provide further data on the potential feasibility of large-scale leach extraction methods of lithium from the mineralized claystones.
 The goal of this work was to substantiate the potential to produce lithium directly from the mineralized claystones with a low cost and environmentally friendly approach without the need for roasting or other costly mining and complex treatments.

-47 samples were selected for the lithium (Li) leach test from over 200 collected during Cypress' Phase 2 program.
-The 47 samples previously averaged 1,334 ppm (Li) and cover 2 kilometers of strike length of the exposed mineralization.
-The 47 samples assayed an averaged of 1,276 ppm (Li) using the weak acid leach method.
-The leach test results for extracting lithium directly from the claystones show an impressive average of 95% (Li) recovery using the weak acid method.
-The table below shows previously assayed samples when re-assayed using the weak acid leach method for percentage lithium recovered.
+47 claystone samples were selected for the lithium (Li) leach test from over 200 collected during Cypress' Phase 2 program.
+The 47 samples previously averaged 1,334 ppm Li and cover 2 kilometers of strike length of the exposed mineralization.

 *NOTE: To convert Lithium Metal (Li) to Lithium Carbonate (Li2CO3) multiply Li by 5.323

-The data confirms the discovery of a readily soluble non-hectorite mineral form of lithium, with grades that well exceed other Clayton Valley sediments and brines, has been found at surface over wide areas of Cypress' Clayton Valley property.
+The data confirms the discovery of a readily soluble non-hectorite mineral form of lithium-rich claystone has been found at surface over wide areas of Cypress' Glory Property with grades that well exceed other Clayton Valley sediments and brines.
 The lithium-rich mineralization is contained within calcareous evaporite rocks, dominantly carbonate rich lake-bed claystones with interbedded volcanic ash units.

 Cypress is moving forward at this time with mineral Identification (ID) by X Ray Diffraction (XRD) being conducted at the University of British Columbia.
 The Company is further advancing bench scale studies of using a plain water, non-acid leach and additional very dilute acid leach methods in an advancing effort to develop a low cost mining and environmentally friendly lithium (Li) extraction method for the claystones at Cypress' Clayton Valley Project.

-2016 Phase 3 Drill Program at Cypress' Clayton Valley Lithium Project:
+2016 Phase 3 Drill Program at Cypress' Glory Clayton Valley Lithium Project:

-The exploration results received by Cypress to date are being viewed as highly encouraging for the potential of a continuous volume of a highly leachable form of lithium-rich claystone at surface at the Company's Clayton Valley Project.
+The exploration results received by Cypress to date are being viewed as highly encouraging for the potential of a continuous volume of a highly leachable non-hectorite form of lithium-rich claystone near surface at the Company's Glory Clayton Valley Project.
 The results are also being viewed as highly encouraging for the discovery of lithium-rich brines in the aquifers below, next door to successful lithium brine exploration and production.